GeoMop/MLMC/python_coding.md

 - Do not use other config keys in the case of a KeyError, just throw early.
 - Use asserts for consistency checks.´
 - NEVER add runtime fallbacks or import shims to compensate for a broken or incomplete environment.
-  If a declared dependency or tool is missing, report the environment problem plainly and fix the environment or tests around it, but do not implement code workarounds.
+  If a required dependency or tool is missing, report the environment problem plainly and fix the environment or tests around it, but do not implement code workarounds.
+- Optional dependencies may be imported lazily through a clear helper function at the feature boundary.
+  The helper must fail with a direct message naming the missing optional dependency and the feature that needs it.
 - NEVER write "self explanatory" into doc comments.
 Even if the variable/key could be obvious explain it in other words also with bit of context to avoid confusion.